bmoon4/how-to-helm/airflow/dags/README.md

 With `--deploy-mode client`, driver sits in the Airflow worker (not the Spark worker) and it uses its Airflow's JAVA_HOME (/usr/lib/jvm/java-11-openjdk-amd64) which is absolutely available.

 Since switching to `--deploy-mode client` I have not experienced any issues.

+Note that in client mode -> `only the driver runs locally(i.e, Airflow worker)` and `all tasks run on cluster worker nodes`.

 More read : https://blog.knoldus.com/cluster-vs-client-execution-modes-for-a-spark-application/